|Status : Published||Published On : Jan, 2023||Report Code : VRAT4090||Industry : Automotive & Transportation||Available Format :||Page : 220|

-The global automotive differential market is expected to expand at a CAGR of 5.6 percent from 2020 to 2025.
-It is expected to grow from a market size of USD 18.8 billion in 2020 to USD 24.2 billion by 2025.
+The global automotive differential market is expected to expand at a CAGR of 5.9 percent from 2023 to 2030.
+It is expected to grow from a market size of USD 18.8 billion in 2022 to USD 26.2 billion by 2030.
 The demand for improved road traction and fuel efficiency are two major factors driving the growth of the automotive differential industry.
-With a vehicle demand, the automotive differential market has a lot of room for development.
+With vehicle demand, the automotive differential market has a lot of room for development.
 A major driver for the differential market is the increasing demand for all-wheel-drive vehicles.

 Since the outer wheels must occupy a greater diameter, the automotive differential assists in smooth operations by assisting the wheels to revolve at different speeds.
 It is a component of the rear axle assembly of rear-wheel drives, consisting of rear drive axles and rear axle housing, which splits or allows the power produced to move the wheels independently.

 By Vehicle Type

 In terms of volume and value, the passenger car market is the highest.
 The main factors influencing passenger car sales in various countries are rising per capita income and improved living standards.

 By Drive Type

 • Limited Slip Differential

 The open differential market is expected to dominate the automotive differential market in terms of differential form.
 Due to its low cost and the fact that it offers better traction on good roads, most vehicles are fitted with an open differential.